Chemotherapy, radiotherapy and surgery are the three main treatments for testicular cancer.

 - numbness and tingling (pins and needles) in your hands and feet

-These side effects are usually only temporary and should improve after you have completed your treatment.
+These side effects are usually only temporary and should improve after you've completed your treatment.

-You should not father children while you are receiving chemotherapy and for a year after treatment has finished.
-Chemotherapy medications can temporarily damage your sperm, increasing your risk of fathering a baby with serious birth defects.
-Therefore, you will need to use a reliable method of contraception, such as a condom, during this time.
+You shouldn't father children while having chemotherapy and for a year after your treatment has finished.
+This is because chemotherapy medications can temporarily damage your sperm, increasing your risk of fathering a baby with serious birth defects.
+Therefore, you'll need to use a reliable method of contraception, such as a condom, during this time.

-If the cancer does return and is diagnosed at an early stage, it will usually be possible to cure it using chemotherapy and possibly also radiotherapy.
-Some types of recurring testicular cancer have a cure rate of almost 100%.
+If the cancer returns following treatment for stage one testicular cancer, and it's diagnosed at an early stage, it will usually be possible to cure it using chemotherapy and possibly also radiotherapy.
+Some types of recurring testicular cancer have a cure rate of over 95%.